stefaneidelloth/treezjs/doc/components/comboBox/comboBox.md

 ### options

-The predefined options that can be selected, given as a comma separated string, e.g. 'C,D'
+The predefined options that can be selected, given as string array, e.g. \['C','D'\]

 ### value